Vertigo is horrible.

 When you get to that height that is almost enough to trigger your vertigo, jump off if you can, or if you can’t, then climb down a little and hop off.

-So, we’ve covered the method for overcoming vertigo, travel sickness, motion sickness, and virtual reality sickness.
+So, we’ve covered the method for overcoming vertigo, travel sickness, and motion sickness.
 You gently expose yourself to the trigger, rest for long enough to fully reset the sickness, and then do it all over again, never attempting to push through it, so you can gradually raise your limit as you slowly get desensitized to the trigger.